bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * move  -  (fromaccount) (toaccount) (amount) (minconf=1) (comment)  -  Move from one account in your wallet to another

 * getmemorypool  -  (data)  -  Replaced in v0.7.0 with getblocktemplate, submitblock, getrawmempool

+* sendmany  -  (fromaccount) {address:amount,...} (minconf=1) (comment)  -  amounts are double-precision floating point numbers
+  Bismuth does not support one to many transactions.
+Will be converted to many transactions, and return a list of transaction id.
+  Deprecated for bitcoin, so won't implement.

 ## These commands may have no sense in the Bismuth context.